Skip to content

 • SRS-UI-004: If the meal announcement composer is visible and the app transitions to background, the composer shall auto-dismiss/cancel so meal intent does not persist across lifecycle interruption.

-• SRS-VAL-001: Weight entry shall be pounds on UI, integer-only, stored as kilograms for runtime/algorithm use.
+• SRS-VAL-001: Weight entry shall be pounds on UI, integer-only, stored as kilograms for runtime/algorithm use; in current UX scope this entry is clinician-gated.

 User Alerts and Escalation